Food Justice & Land Restoration

 The Cihuapactli Collective has been working with Diaz and PCA to push efforts for the city of Phoenix to provide proper fencing and visual recognition with a walkway so relatives can visit their ancestors.
 During this phase, the CC has been collecting stories from Diaz and PCA along with descendants of the cemetery to uphold the legacies of those buried.
 They hope more stories will surface in the community so the cemetery can have proper acknowledgement and its history will be accounted for.

-Please visit our Campo Santo Project page for more information.
+Please visit our Campo Santo Project Page for more information.